-This edition was published by Baen Books on May 7, 2013 in hardcover and has 565 pages.
+It is part of the Honorverse, Honor Harrington series and is a This military science fiction is a hardcover edition that was published by Baen Books on May 7, 2013 and has 565 pages.

 Other books in this series include Worlds of Honor, Fire Season, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Treecat Wars